aspose-words/Aspose.Words-API-References/english/cpp/aspose.words/stylecollection/_index.md

 ## StyleCollection class

 A collection of [Style](../style/) objects that represent both the built-in and user-defined styles in a document.
+To learn more, visit the [Working with Styles and Themes](https://docs.aspose.com/words/cpp/working-with-styles-and-themes/) documentation article.

 ```cpp
 class StyleCollection : public System::Collections::Generic::IEnumerable<System::SharedPtr<Aspose::Words::Style>>